Practices

 PETRAS DABRIŠIUS

-Petras Dabrišius – nature caretaker and founder of the unique space Žvėrinčius.
-For over three decades, he has created a place where people can connect with wild nature not through entertainment, but through observation, silence, and presence.
-Petras has worked with wild animals for many years, speaks about human responsibility in relation to nature, and shares experiences born from long, daily engagement with the natural world, rather than from theory.
+Petras Dabrišius is a nature caretaker and the founder of the unique space “Žvėrinčius.”
+For more than three decades, he has been creating a place where people can encounter wild nature not as entertainment, but through observation, silence, and presence.
+For many years, Petras has worked with wild animals, speaks about human responsibility in relation to nature, and shares insights born from continuous, daily engagement with the natural world.

 PETRAS DABRIŠIUS

-Petras Dabrišius – nature caretaker and founder of the unique space Žvėrinčius.
-For over three decades, he has created a place where people can connect with wild nature not through entertainment, but through observation, silence, and presence.
-Petras has worked with wild animals for many years, speaks about human responsibility in relation to nature, and shares experiences born from long, daily engagement with the natural world, rather than from theory.
+Petras Dabrišius is a nature caretaker and the founder of the unique space “Žvėrinčius.”
+For more than three decades, he has been creating a place where people can encounter wild nature not as entertainment, but through observation, silence, and presence.
+For many years, Petras has worked with wild animals, speaks about human responsibility in relation to nature, and shares insights born from continuous, daily engagement with the natural world.

 UGNIES NEŠĖJOS